qhou-scu/msmpscu/README.md

 # msmpscu
- A GPU-based package to conduct multiple-scal simulations the evolution of material structure.
+ A GPU-based package to conduct multiple-scale simulations on the dynamicaql and kinetic processes in materials.

   Platform requirements: